What should I wear during the massage?

 Once you are on the table, I will apply pressure in consideration of what I’ve learned from you during the intake, and I will ask you quite frequently at the beginning of the massage, “Would you like more or less pressure?”
 Feel free to give me as much feedback as you need to so that I can find that perfect pressure.
 The pressure we are ideally looking for is one that feels like we are getting to the desired, tight muscles, but not so deep that your body feels like it needs to tighten up to protect against the pressure.

-Once I feel like I have found the correct amount of pressure for you, I will generally drop off asking about pressure, so that you have the chance to deeply relax.
-However, at any point during a massage, you can always say, "more" or "less" to let me know you would like me to adjust the pressure.
+Once I feel like I have found the correct amount of pressure for you, I will stop asking so that you have the chance to relax.
+However, at any point during a massage, you can always say “more” or “less” to let me know you would like me to adjust the pressure.
 Even if I am not asking, I am always listening for those cues and feedback from you.
 It can be difficult to speak up when you are lying on the table, and it is my job to give you easy cues and to create a safe space where you feel enabled to ask for what you need.